ChuckLangford/chucklangford.github.com/_drafts/critical-rendering-path.md

 On a good connection, everything here is fine; the "Hi!" is rendered and it's blue.
 A bad connection, however, might notice the page takes a little longer.
 In order for the script to be able to edit a style, a CSSOM must exist, but if the css file is still downloading, then the CSSOM hasn't been created.
 In this case, the Javascript engine must wait for the css file to download and for the CSSOM to be created.
 Only then, can it execute the blue color change.

 Additionally, there's another consequence of this style block, the DOM still hasn't been completed.
-Another block.
+Another render block.

 ### Can I see the CRP in Action?